RobinBoers/geheimesite.nl/src/resume.md

   </table>

   <p>
-    At Qdentity, I worked with Elixir, Phoenix LiveView and TailwindCSS and I built <a href="//sharefox.eu">Sharefox</a> along with some other internal APIs.
-Later, I also worked extensively on major parts and/or features of their CMS.
+    At <a href="//qdentity.nl">Qdentity</a>, I worked with Elixir, Phoenix LiveView and TailwindCSS and I built <a href="//sharefox.eu">Sharefox</a> along with a range of other internal APIs and tools.
+I also worked extensively on major parts and/or features of their CMS, BI suite, and streaming platform, and worked on various frontend projects for clients.
   </p>

   <p>
-    I also built <a href="webdesign.html">websites</a> as independent webdesigner for various people throughout the years.
+    I also built <a href="/webdesign">websites</a> as independent webdesigner for various people throughout the years.
   </p>

   <h2>Certifications</h2>